goodblockio/drealms-standard/docs/DeveloperGuide.md

 ### ACTION `issuenft()`

+Issues a new NFT to the recipient account.
+Only executable by the token issuer.

 - `to` is the account to receive the newly issued NFT.

-- `token_name` is the NFT token family from which to issue.
+- `token_family` is the NFT token family from which to issue.

-- `memo` is a memo for extra data.
+- `memo` is a memo describing the issuance, or for providing extra data for notifications.

+Notifies: `to`

     ```
     cleos push action account issuenft '["testaccountb", "dragons", "test issuenft memo"]' -p testaccounta